mpchadwick/imagining-a-world-without-caching/README.md

 # Imaginging A World Without Caching

-"Performance is not about caching?"
+"Performance is not about caching."

 Really?